Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool builds a MIDI note reactive chain with per-note trigger/velocity, exposing bindable channels on a Null CHOP.
-It distinguishes itself from 'learn_control' which binds a single CC, making its unique purpose evident.
+The description clearly states the tool's purpose: building a MIDI note to per-note trigger/velocity chain exposing bindable channels on a Null CHOP.
+It distinguishes from sibling 'learn_control' by contrasting that it binds one CC versus this tool creating a full note-event chain, demonstrating specific verb and resource.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.